charles66820/inriaStage2023/uinter.md

   > if we use compiler flags we need to separate function call by uintr in an dedicated file.
   <!-- Idk if the function tag with the attribut are also generate for the standard code.
 TODO: test it! -->
 - We can't use `memcpy`, `memmove`, `memset` and `memcmp` because they won't preserve vector registers.
 TODO: check if we can use it with `-minline-all-stringops`.
+- A file descriptor need to be shared between receiver and sender.
+The receiver send fd via inheritance, `pidfd_getfd` or UNIX domain sockets.

 ## Best practices